othonasgkavardinas/simple-maze-solver/README.md

 Contains the project and the expected output.

 ### Installation
 Import Java project to Eclipse.
+Install lib/lombok.java to Eclipse.

 ### Tested on
 Eclipse 2020-03